Parent / Carer

 Reading and understanding food labels can really help to ensure we are giving children healthy food.

 The quickest place to look if you want a snapshot of the nutrition information is the front of the pack.
 Most products display a traffic light label.
-This uses colours to demonstrate the amounts of that nutrient present in the item.
+This uses colours to show the amounts of that nutrient present in the item.
 It can be useful to compare similar products and to help you make healthier food choices.

 The Food Standards Agency have created this quick guide to reading front of pack labels.